How to Prepare for Manaslu Circuit Trek: A Complete Guide

 Key Challenges:

 - High Altitude: It soars to 5,160 metres (16,929 feet) at Larkya La Pass and the thin acrimony often hampers breathing.
+Also learn about the Manaslu Circuit trek distance.

 - Long Days: You will be walking 6-8 hours a day, much of it on rough ground.